 The Manitoba Provincial Nomination Program for In-demand Occupations

-Just make sure that you have excellent French language ability as more emphasis is placed on approved French test results than through English ones.
-If you score a 7 on the Canadian Language Benchmark test for reading, writing, listening and speaking you could apply!
+Just make sure that you have excellent French language ability as more emphasis is placed on approved French test results than on English ones.
+If you score a 7 on the Canadian Language Benchmark test for reading, writing, listening, and speaking you could apply!

 Express Entry Federal Skilled Worker Class

 The Federal Skilled Worker Class will allow you to immigrate to Canada as a pharmacist.
 In order to apply, you must first pass the selection criteria set out in the program that takes into account your education, language skills, work experience, age, arranged employment, and adaptability.

 These selection factors score all applicants out of 100 and you need at least 67 to qualify.